 Any sign of a contagious illness

 Personal attention by teachers.
 Home visits are scheduled either at Busy Bee or at the child’s home a few weeks prior to the beginning of school, so the child can meet the teacher in a comfortable setting.
 This visit allows the teacher to learn a bit about the child’s interests and abilities; what might be hard for them; how they are best comforted, etc. The teacher will collect the ASQ and answer many of your questions about the beginning of school.
+In the classroom, each child receives personal attention as the other children are at the various centers.
 Emotional & Social Development

 Each class has a “Meet and Greet” opportunity the week before school starts.
 This provides an opportunity for the parents and children to meet each other, visit the playground and classroom before school starts.They are also able to tour the preschool if they haven’t before.
-Emotional, Social, Physical Development
+Emotional, Social, and Physical Development.

 Weekly Bible Stories.Children will hear a story from the Bible and receive another page for their Busy Bee Bible Storybook.
 The children will be encouraged to memorize Bible verses and understand biblical values such as love, gentleness, kindness, joy and peace.

 Daily Music and Movement.Your child will be engaged in music and movement activities for about 20 minutes each day.
 These activities utilize instruments, bean bags, the parachute, bells and drums.
 Units are often reinforced during this active time period.
 Christian songs, finger plays and simple Bible verses, secular music and preschool exercise or music videos may be used.